mackerelio/go-check-plugins/check-aws-cloudwatch-logs/README.md

 ## Setting for mackerel-agent

-If there are no problems in the execution result, add s setting in mackerel-agent.conf .
+If there are no problems in the execution result, add a setting in mackerel-agent.conf .

 ```
 [plugin.checks.aws-cloudwatch-logs-sample]